-Note: This document contains side effect information about lincomycin.
-Some of the dosage forms listed on this page may not apply to the brand name Bactramycin.
+Note: This page contains information about the side effects of lincomycin.
+Some of the dosage forms included on this document may not apply to the brand name Bactramycin.

-Some side effects of Bactramycin may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Bactramycin may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 In addition to its needed effects, some unwanted effects may be caused by lincomycin (the active ingredient contained in Bactramycin).
 In the event that any of these side effects do occur, they may require medical attention.

 You should check with your doctor immediately if any of these side effects occur when taking lincomycin:More common

 - Abdominal or stomach cramps and pain (severe)

 - diarrhea (watery and severe), which may also be bloody

 - sore throat and fever